 6. Enlist the Help of Professionals

 Whether you call upon local architects, builders, package suppliers or planners, speaking with those in the know can unlock plenty of opportunities that others hunting for a plot might miss.
-Some architects and package suppliers even accumulate lists of available plots to encourage development in their areas.

 The first step is make contact with local builders and architects.
 Chances are, if you drive around the area you will notice builders’ boards with their contact details on.
 Speak with them to see whether they know of any land for sale in the area that the bigger developers aren’t interested in — they will have plenty of insight which you can benefit from.

 A large number of good opportunities go through auctions — either specialist auction houses or the auction arms of local estate agents.
 They’re not always well advertised unless you register first, so establish the key agents in your area who sell through auctions and get on their list for catalogues.
 The majority of disposals from major companies, former national utilities and repossessed properties go through this route.